-The Company facilitates the exercise of ownership rights by all shareholders.
-Shareholders are sufficiently informed of changes in the Company or the Company's business which may materially affect the value of the Company's shares.
+The shareholders are treated fairly and equitably to facilitate the exercise of their ownership rights.
+Shareholders are sufficiently informed of changes in the Company or the Company's business which may substantially affect the share value of the Company.

 The Company ensures that shareholders have the opportunity to participate effectively in and vote at general meetings of shareholders.
 Shareholders are informed of the rules, including voting procedures that govern general meetings of shareholders.